Judicial system of Finland: Labour Court

 The Labour Court has jurisdiction in disputes on collective agreements and collective civil service agreements.
 Disputes on individual employment relationships are heard by the general courts and disputes on individual civil service relationships by the administrative courts.
 Only labour unions or employer organizations may bring suits to the Labour Court.
 Similarly, only employers or labour unions may be called to answer in the Labour Court.
 If individual employees are called to answer, their labour union is to answer to charges on their behalf.

 The Labour Court has 16 members elected by the President of Finland for three-year terms, four with a legal training, twelve with a labour market background.
 The Chief Justice and one Justice of the Labour court are full-time members with a legal training and without connections to labour market organizations.
 Two Vice Chief Justices are part-time members, with a legal training and without labour market connections.
 Four of the lay Justices are nominated by employer organizations, while four lay Justices are nominated by labour unions.
 The remaining four lay Justices are nominated similarly: Two by the labour market administrations of the State and the municipalities and two by the labour unions of civil servants.
 All lay Justices serve on part-time basis.

 The decisions of the Labour Court are final and cannot be appealed against.
 The procedure followed in the Labour Court resembles the civil procedure.

 Insurance Court

 The Insurance Court has jurisdiction in certain matters of social insurance, such as accident insurance, employment pensions, civil service pensions and national pensions.
 Despite the name, the Insurance Court does not consider all kinds of private insurance contracts by private insurance companies, only those relating to accident insurance.

 The Insurance Court has been recently criticized for favoring the insurance companies in cases relating to disability pensions arising from accident insurance contracts.
 The insurance companies reject 90% of the applications, and the court also has a 90% rejection rate.
-One of the judges of the court must be a "certified insurance physician", but the certification is given by a subsection of Finnish Medical Association, i.e. effectively a private club.
+One of the judges of the court must be a certified insurance physician.
+The certification is given by a subsection of the Finnish Medical Association.
 The standards have also been criticized.
-For example, insurance physicians almost never accept a brain injury as a cause for disability to work, if it doesn't show on MRI — brain injuries rarely show clearly in MRI.